 The Raine One is definitely the best for going uphill up to 15 degrees, making it the best choice for riders looking for a scooter for everyday commuting.

 The Raine One electric scooter is available to preorder for $1,049 USD (approximately $1,773 AUD).
 Some other scooters on the market such as the Xiaomi M365 will set you back around $649 AUD or the Ninebot MAX at around $1199 AUD.
 The Raine One may seem expensive in comparison to some models, but its speed, durability and safety outperform the competition by far.

 Electric scooters are a fun and easy way to get around town, whether you need to get to a meeting or get to the train station, it’s a great 'last mile' solution.

 There are a range of things that need to be considered before purchasing an electric scooter with speed being a major factor.
 It’s also important to think about the range, weight and safety of the electric scooter.
 If you need to ride around at night then looking for a scooter with suitable lighting is also a factor.

-As discussed above, there are a number of factors that affect speed including the weight of a person, terrain, battery life and tyres.
+As discussed above, there are a number of factors that affect speed including the weight of a person, terrain, battery life and tires.
 We recommend considering all of these factors before you commit to buying your electric scooter.

 Q: Is 15 mph fast for an electric scooter?